dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 1. Look for the `okta.eventHooks.manage` and `okta.eventHooks.read` scopes, and click <label>Grant</label> for each of them.
 1. Verify the `okta.eventHooks.manage` and `okta.eventHooks.read` scopes have been granted.
 ![Granted scopes](/files/okta-grant-scopes.png)
-1. Click on the <label>Sign On</label> tab.
-Take note of the client ID and client secret.
-You will need them for the following step which is configuring DNSimple for Okta SSO.
+1. Click the <label>Sign On</label> tab.
+Note the client ID and client secret, as you will need them to configure DNSimple for Okta SSO.
 ![Okta client credentials](/files/okta-client-credentials.png)

 ### Configuring DNSimple for Okta SSO {#configuring-dnsimple-for-okta-sso}